Welcome to the Cheshire Neighbourhood Watch Association (CNWA) Website

 Find out who our Cheshire Neighbourhood Committee members are and how to contact them

 Julia Griffiths is the Chair of the Cheshire Neighbourhood Watch Association (CNWA), with responsibility for ensuring that Neighbourhood Watch is promoted and supported across Cheshire according to it's 5 Year Plan.

 She is also a member of the national Rural Crime Working Group which aims to improve opportunities for supporting neighbours who live in rural, often remote, areas.

-Prior to joining CNWA, Julia was an Area Coordinator in Hartford, Northwich, responsible for 35 Neighbourhood Watch Coordinators, alongside running her own Scheme.
+Prior to joining CNWA, Julia was a Neighbourhood Watch Area Coordinator in Hartford, Northwich, responsible for 35 Neighbourhood Watch Coordinators, alongside running her own Scheme.
 She has worked closely with her PCSO colleagues for many years, for the benefit of her local community.

 Heather is the communications lead for the Cheshire Neighbourhood Watch Association.
 She also administers the Cheshire Alert database and supports Neighbourhood Watch Coordinators across Cheshire to set up or develop their schemes.